bepaald/signalbackup-tools/README.md

 - ~~merging existing backups (succesfull tests have been done)~~ _DONE_
 - exporting to other formats (csv, xml, html) _WIP_
 - ~~cropping backup to certain conversations and time spans (succesfully done in testing)~~ _DONE_
 - replacing/deleting attachments without changing/deleting messages.
-For example, replacing with thumbnails or tiny placeholdersto save space.
+For example, replacing with thumbnails or tiny placeholders to save space.
 - importing databases from the desktop app.
 I have no experience with that yet. _WIP_

 Development will be slow at times.